 - 1. Samples taken in compliance with the monitoring requirements specified in the Self-Monitoring and Reporting Requirements Table.
-Samples shall be taken after the final pretreatment process and prior to mixing with any other wastestream. - 2.
+Samples shall be taken prior to mixing with any other wastestream. - 2.
 Dilution prohibited as substitute for treatment.
 The permittee shall never increase the use of process water, or in any other way attempt to dilute the discharge as a partial or complete substitute for adequate treatment to achieve compliance with pretreatment standards to include but not limited to the following: the limits stated in the Effluent Limitations Table or the Prohibited Discharge Requirements stated in Part I.C of this permit. - 3.
-The permittee shall not discharge process wastewater into a sanitary sewer line within the facility such as a toilet, sink, shower, etc. - 4.
-Hauled waste manifests must be provided if required to be submitted or viewed by the Director or the POTW of any wastewater hauled from the facility.
-The manifest shall include at a minimum the volume and disposal location of the hauled waste. - 5.
-Sludge from the process must be disposed of properly based on solid waste requirements.
-The disposal method and volume must be tracked and provided to the Director and the POTW when requested.
-Sludge from the process shall not be discharged to the POTW. - 6.
+Hauled waste manifests must be provided if required to be submitted or viewed by the Director or the POTW of any wastewater or sludge hauled from the facility.
+The manifest shall include at a minimum the volume and disposal location of the hauled waste. - 4.
 Effective immediately and lasting the duration of this permit, the permittee is authorized to discharge from Outfall 001.
-Such discharges shall be limited and monitored by the permittee as specified in the Effluent Limitations Table:
+Such discharges shall be limited and monitored by the permittee as specified in the Effluent Limitations Table.